 HI, I'M TREVOR NIELSON

-I AM A DANCE AND MOVEMENT PHOTOGRAPHER BASED IN UTAH
+I AM A BALLET AND DANCE PHOTOGRAPHER IN SALT LAKE CITY, UTAH

+But that's not really where it started.
 I got my first camera for Christmas in 1984.
 It was a blue Fisher Price / Kodak 110 camera.
 It had film so small, it was barely taller than a pencil.
 But I loved it.
-Growing up, my mom was a photographer for our local newspaper, so we had a darkroom in our house.
+Growing up, my mom was a photographer for our local newspaper, so naturally we had a darkroom in our house.
 There is something magical about processing your own film.
 I have pursued many hobbies throughout the years, but photography has always stuck.

 College is where I realized I enjoyed challenging fast-paced movement photography.
 I joined the university newspaper staff and began shooting sporting events.
 I shot all kinds of events, football, baseball, soccer, track & field to name a few.
-But the one that I found especially fun was gymnastics because it was so challenging.
-Gymnastics is especially tricky because of three major factors:
+But I've never loved sports, so pursuing photography in an area that I wasn't passionate about didn't make a lot of sense.

 I have four daughters and a son.
-Three of my daughters took dance, which meant driving them back and forth to class and eventually performances.
-We enjoy attending their shows, so eventually wanted to attend more, so we started going to Ballet West and other dance company performances as well.
+Three of my daughters took ballet (the other was into tumbling), which meant driving them back and forth to class and eventually performances.
+We enjoy attending their shows, so eventually wanted to attend more, so we started going to Ballet West and the Utah Metropolitan Ballet as season ticket holders.

 When I started considering a career change I chose dance and movement photography because not only is it beautiful and artistic, but it's also very challenging technically - both from a photography standpoint as well as from the dance perspective.
 So it feeds both my artistic side as well as my technical side.
 That's the fun part for me, creating beauty despite having to overcome huge technical challenges.